 Economic systems are one of the themes in AP World History.
 These them includes control of resources, production of goods, consumption of products, trade routes, types of economic systems, and forced labor.

 Cultural Developments and Interaction is one of the six AP World History themes.
-Cultural interaction explores how cultures change when exposed to new ideas and practices.
+Cultural interaction or diffusion explores how cultures change when exposed to new ideas and practices.
 Cultural developments includes all elements of cultural change.